freeCodeCamp/classroom/README.md

 * Please follow the "Setup Instructions" in the terminal for more information.

-Within freeCodeCamp Classroom, GitHub Codespaces is par with Gitpod, so you can use either.
+Within freeCodeCamp Classroom, GitHub Codespaces is on par with Gitpod so that you can use either.

 ### Optional - GitPod Dev Environment